BITDataScience/khcore/README.md

 	g++ "-std=c++11" -O3 -o run KHCore.cpp

 The first parameter is the algorithm that the program runs.
-Please select one of {txt-to-bin, decompose, compare, scal, casestudy}
+Please select one of {txt-to-bin, decompose, compare, scal}

 	txt-to-bin: format the txt file to the bin file.
 	decompose: run the decomposition algorithms.
 	compare: compute the precision of the sampling algrithm.
 	scal: the scalability testing.
-	casestudy: case studies testing on dblp dataset.

 Running examples: